 One successful project from the 2017 round of proposals is looking at sheep ectoparasite resistance.
 The objective of the project is to determine the insecticide resistance profiles of the two major ectoparasites of the wool industry, the Australian sheep blowfly, Lucilia cuprina, and the sheep body louse Bovicola ovis.
 This three-year project is now underway with the final report projected for publishing late 2019.

-Projects like this one create innovation within the wool industry and the results from these projects are of great significance to woolgrowers an...
+Projects like this one create innovation within the wool industry and the results from these projects are of great significance to woolgrowers and stakeholders alike.

 To help identify the type of projects AWI would like to invest in, a table that sets out the programs in each of these strategic areas has been prepared and the AWI Manager responsible for each strategic area has been included.

 Project applications must address AWI strategic priorities and programs in AWI’s Strategic Plan.
 Research portfolios include:

 Sheep Health & Welfare